davidalger/capistrano-magento2/README.md

 require 'capistrano/magento2/notifier'
 ```

+## Pending Changes

+This gem specifies [capistrano-pending](https://rubygems.org/gems/capistrano-pending) as a dependency and adds some custom functionality on top of that gem: Any time the `deploy` command is run, a one line summary of git commits that will be deployed will be displayed.
+If the server(s) you are deploying to already have the latest changes, you will be warned of this and a prompt will appear confirming that you want to continue deploying.

 ## Development

 After checking out the repo, run `bundle install` to install dependencies.
 Make the necessary changes, then run `bundle exec rake install` to install a modified version of the gem on your local system.